History of San Ginesio: The rediscovery of Alberico Gentili

 After being obscured in the 17th and 18th centuries and after being censored in Italy by the Papal States, Thomas Erskine Holland, appointed professor of the new International Law and Diplomacy chair at the University of Oxford in November 1874, centered his inaugural lecture on Alberico Gentili.
 He argued that Gentili's De iure belli marked him as a founding father of international law.
 This news was warmly received in Italy: the Italian ambassador informed the Ministry of Foreign Affairs, which contacted the University of Macerata.
 The university's representative, journalist Pietro Sbarbaro, promptly engaged San Ginesio's administration to gather information on the jurist.
 Gentili's rediscovery sparked initiatives to honor him, including requests for his remains from the Anglican Church of London, the formation of an international committee to honor him, and the erection of a monument.
-In 1875, Macerata's Academic Council, spurred by Sbarbaro, established this committee in Campidoglio, an idea embraced across Europe: Otto von Bismarck and Franz von de Holzendorff of Ludwig Maximilian University of Munich joined, though jurist Édouard René de Laboulaye questioned Bismarck's sincerity.
+In 1875, Macerata's Academic Council, spurred by Sbarbaro, established this committee in Campidoglio, an idea embraced across Europe: Otto von Bismarck and Franz von de Holzendorff of LMU Munich joined, though jurist Édouard René de Laboulaye questioned Bismarck's sincerity.
 Figures like Giuseppe Garibaldi and Aurelio Saffi also supported it.

 While the Italian Committee collected the bids in a bank in Rome, the International Committee was unable to recover Gentili's remains, which were lost in a flood of the Thames.
 In compensation, a monumental plaque was erected in 1877 at Saint Helen's Church.
 While waiting for the monument, the municipality of San Ginesio dedicated the main square to Alberico, the main street to Scipione and the Normal School to Matteo Gentili.
 Perugia erected a commemorative plaque in its university, Rome erected a bust of him on the Pincian Hill, in Viale dei Giuristi, and the University of Macerata, during the construction of the new lecture hall, dedicated it to Alberico.